appclacks/mirabelle/site/mirabelle/content/riemann-diff/_index.md

 ## HTTP API

-Mirabelle provides an [HTTP API](/api) which allow you to manage streams dynamically (create, list, get, remove), and to gather information about your system:
+Mirabelle provides an [HTTP API](/api) which allows you to manage streams dynamically (create, list, get, remove), and to gather information about your system:

 - Querying the [Index](/howto/stream-index/) and the current index time
 - Pushing events